Snowflyt/typroof/README.md

 };
 ```

+`Validator`s in Typroof are type-level functions (HKTs) compatible with the [hkt-core](https://github.com/Snowflyt/hkt-core) V1 standard, see [its documentation](https://github.com/Snowflyt/hkt-core) for more information.

 And that is all.
 As you see here, it is really easy to create custom matchers, and highly customizable powered by ts-morph.

 Typroof automatically generates a compile-time error message if the assertion fails: